 They left Hong Kong for several reasons but mainly to escape the turmoil.
 Before moving back, Ma viewed Penticton as a quiet getaway from the hustle and bustle of cities like Hong Kong, or even Vancouver.
 That, and she has many friends in Canada.

 “I really like this place, it’s nice and quiet,” she said.
-“It’s nice here in Penticton basically, but we do have some experience… I can’t say if it’s ladies or gentleman, but the way they speak to us is quite different than when they speak to a Caucasian.
+“It’s nice here in Penticton basically, but we do have some experience… because we just moved back and we need to renovate our house and we went to a store and I noticed that some, I can’t say if it’s ladies or gentleman, but the way they speak to us is quite different than when they speak to a Caucasian.